International Students Stefan Malzkorn

 Bachelor: EUR 100 per credit or EUR 3.000 per semester (2 terms).

-You can choose courses from all undergraduate programmes – depending on prerequisites.
+You can choose your courses from all undergraduate programmes – depending on prerequisites.

 Master: courses and fees on request